pfnet-research/contextual_augmentation/README.md

 # Contextual Augmentation

-This repository contains a collection of scripts for an experiment of Contextual Augmentation.
+This repository contains a collection of scripts for an experiment of [Contextual Augmentation](https://arxiv.org/pdf/1805.06201.pdf).

 Contextual augmentation is a domain-independent data augmentation for text classification tasks.
 Texts in supervised dataset are augmented by replacing words with other words which are predicted by a label-conditioned bi-directional language model.

 Disclaimer: PFN provides no warranty or support for this implementation.
 Use it at your own risk.
 See license for details.

+## References

+Sosuke Kobayashi. *Contextual Augmentation: Data Augmentation by Words with Paradigmatic Relations*.
+NAACL-HLT, 2018. [arxiv](https://arxiv.org/pdf/1805.06201.pdf)

 ### Prepare a label-conditional bi-directional language model